rschmehl/awesco.eu/content/authors/christoph-m-hackl/_index.md

 - Principal Investigators
 ---

-Christoph M. Hackl was born in 1977 in Mannheim, Germany.
-After studying Electrical Engineering (with focus on controls and mechatronics) at Technical University of Munich (TUM), Germany and University of Wisconsin-Madison, USA, he received the B.Sc., Dipl.-Ing., and Dr.-Ing.
-(Ph.D.) degrees in Electrical Engineering in 2003, 2004 and 2012, respectively, from TUM.

-Since 2004, he has been teaching electrical drives, power electronics, and mechatronic & renewable energy systems.
-Since 2014, he has been the head of the research group "Control of Renewable Energy Systems (CRES)" at TUM.
-In 2018, he became a Professor for Electrical Machines and Drives and the head of the "Laboratory for Mechatronic and Renewable Energy Systems (LMRES)" at the Munich University of Applied Sciences (MUAS), Germany.
-His research interests include nonlinear, adaptive and optimal control of electrical, mechatronic and renewable energy systems.
+Dr. Christoph M. Hackl is professor for Electrical Machines and Drives and head of the Laboratory for Mechatronic and Renewable Energy Systems (LMRES) at the Munich University of Applied Sciences (MUAS).
+Before assuming this position in 2018, he was head of the research group Control of Renewable Energy Systems (CRES) at the Technical University of Munich.
+Since 2004 he has been teaching electrical drives, power electronics, and mechatronic & renewable energy systems.
+He studied Electrical Engineering at the Technical University of Munich and the University of Wisconsin-Madison.
 He is IEEE Senior Member.